Transmission electron microscopy: Further research

 After World War II, Ruska resumed work at Siemens, where he continued to develop the electron microscope, producing the first microscope with 100k magnification.
 The fundamental structure of this microscope design, with multi-stage beam preparation optics, is still used in modern microscopes.
 The worldwide electron microscopy community advanced with electron microscopes being manufactured in Manchester UK, the USA (RCA), Germany (Siemens) and Japan (JEOL).
 The first international conference in electron microscopy was in Delft in 1949, with more than one hundred attendees.
 Later conferences included the "First" international conference in Paris, 1950 and then in London in 1954.

 With the development of TEM, the associated technique of scanning transmission electron microscopy (STEM) was re-investigated and remained undeveloped until the 1970s, with Albert Crewe at the University of Chicago developing the field emission gun and adding a high quality objective lens to create the modern STEM.
 Using this design, Crewe demonstrated the ability to image atoms using annular dark-field imaging.
 Crewe and coworkers at the University of Chicago developed the cold field electron emission source and built a STEM able to visualize single heavy atoms on thin carbon substrates.
-In 2008, Jannick Meyer et al. described the direct visualization of light atoms such as carbon and even hydrogen using TEM and a clean single-layer graphene substrate.

 Background

 Electrons

-Theoretically, the maximum resolution, d, that one can obtain with a light microscope has been limited by the wavelength of the photons (λ) that are being used to probe the sample and the numerical aperture NA of the system.
+Theoretically, the maximum resolution, d, that one can obtain with a light microscope is limited by the wavelength of the photons (λ) and the numerical aperture NA of the system.